Dewar help control and maintain the liquid nitrogen density.

 Temperature (°C): Approximate temperatures corresponding to different pressures, showing slight changes as pressure increases.

-Density (kg/m³): Estimated density values, which can vary slightly due to pressure-induced changes.
+Density (kg/m³): Estimated density values can vary slightly due to pressure-induced changes.

 Comments: Explanations or notes on how pressure influences the density of liquid nitrogen.